Do you like your job? Good for you. Do you want to keep your job?

 Are you a taxi driver?
-Driverless cars.
+Soon we’ll have driverless cars.
 Do you work on an assembly line?
-You’re slow and outdated.
+You’re slow and outdated, and you make mistakes.
 Do you work at a fast food place?
 Robots can ask “Would you like fries with that?” too.

 Wendy’s showed us how that’s done.
-Given all of the”Fight for $15″ agitation and general rising costs of labor, why wouldn’t they?
+Given all of the”Fight for $15″ agitation and the general rising costs of American labor, why wouldn’t they?
 And “because it looks bad” is an awful reason.
 Businesses only care about looking good to the extent that it increases profits.
-The second that “Department of Corporate Responsibility” because a liability, it’s gone, right along with everyone else who can be replaced by robots.
+The second that “Department of Corporate Responsibility” becomes a money-losing liability, it’s gone, right along with everyone else who can be replaced by robots.

-At the end of the day, doesn’t this automation benefit us, the consumers?
+Back to automation: at the end of the day, doesn’t it benefit us, the consumers?